rudolf81/ibm-fan-con-py/README.md

 You can use this information to configure the blocklist.

-The configuration lives in ibm-fan-con.conf.
-Please see the comments in the file for how to configure ibm-fan-con.
+The configuration lives in `ibm-fan-con.conf`.
+Please see the comments in the file for how to configure ibm-fan-con-py.

 The **default expected location** of the config file is: `/etc/ibm-fan-con.conf` - or you can specify the location via `--conf` command line param.